 - If a new key was generated with the new certificate, upload it.

 Find the certificate you’re replacing on the TLS certificates tab in the web interface.

-- Click the certificate replacement icon in the upper right corner of the certificate’s card.
+- Click the word Replace in the upper right corner of the certificate’s card.

 - Using the file picker that appears, find the new certificate you’re replacing the old one with.
 The certificate you select should be PEM-formatted and the SAN entries of this new certificate must contain all entries in the current certificate (i.e., it must either have an exact matching list or contain a superset).

 Wait for the certificate update process to complete.
 A success message appears indicating the certificate has been successfully updated.

 All domains actively serving TLS traffic on the old certificate will be automatically transitioned to the updated certificate within a matter of minutes.
 Any new domains will need to be manually enabled by following the steps for enabling TLS on a domain.